Lizoug/Outfit-Recommender/frontend/streamlit/readme.md

   You can store this model either in Downloads or any other directory you choose, but make sure to open the directory before proceeding to next step.
 ***
+Please follow these step by step otherwise it wont work the way its intended to.<br>

 1. Create a dummy folder on your desktop